asyncapi/website/markdown/blog/2023-mentorship-summary.md

 #### Projects success

-During the program, eight projects ranging from engineering to design and writing got some pretty great help.
+During the program, eight projects ranging from engineering to design and writing got some great help.
 Let's shine a light on some of these projects:

 - **[Website UI Kit design/dev project](https://github.com/asyncapi/design-system/issues/4)**: Thanks to the success of this program, the AsyncAPI website got a design system, which is something we really wanted.
 Now whenever someone works on the website, there's a consistent way of doing things design-wise.
 - **[Simulator Desktop Application](https://github.com/asyncapi/community/issues/691)**:  The AsyncAPI simulator, which started as a project in GSoC '21 and was just a command-line tool, now has a version that works on desktops.
 Now it's easier for people to use it right from their computers.
 - **[Documenting how different protocols work with AsyncAPI](https://github.com/orgs/asyncapi/discussions/533)**: A group of four candidates embarked on a detailed project documenting the interaction between various protocols and AsyncAPI.
-Thanks to the program, they developed and published two series of tutorials covering how to use AsyncAPI with the [Kafka](/docs/tutorials/kafka) which has gotten 3559 views since it release, and [Websocket](/docs/tutorials/websocket) protocols which has gotten 2689 views.
+Thanks to the program, they developed and published two series of tutorials covering how to use AsyncAPI with the [Kafka](/docs/tutorials/kafka), which has gotten 3559 views since its release, and [Websocket](/docs/tutorials/websocket) protocols which has gotten 2689 views.
 - **[Add support for translations](https://github.com/asyncapi/website/issues/267)**: Thanks to the implementation of the i18n, the AsyncAPI website now supports translation.
 It will be easier to add support for multiple languages on the website.
 - **[Rewriting Nodejs template to react engine with support for AsyncAPI v3](https://github.com/asyncapi/nodejs-template/issues/133)**: We overhauled the template by the program's success, transitioning from Nunjucks to the React template engine.
-Additionally the template now supports new AsyncAPI v3.
-This makes the template much easier to extend in the future with new features.
+Additionally, the template now supports the new AsyncAPI v3; this makes the template much easier to extend in the future with new features.

 > Note: Each project chosen for the program was on the receiving end of profound contributions during this phase.
 For brevity, we’ve highlighted only a selection.